Academese

-Academese is a term referring to unnecessary jargon associated with the field of academia, particularly common in academic writing in humanities, and is contrasted with plain language.
+Academese is the unnecessary use of jargon in academia, particularly in academic writing in social science and humanities; it is contrasted with plain language.
 The term is often but not always pejorative, and occasionally can be used to refer to complex but necessary terminology.
-Critics of academese argue that it usually creates unnecessary difficulty in communication, with the most harsh critics arguing this is intentional with writers aiming to impress the readers and hide the fact that they are not saying anything of substance.
+Critics of academese argue that it usually creates unnecessary difficulty in communication, with the harshest critics arguing this is intentional with writers aiming to impress the readers and hide the fact that they are not saying anything of substance.

 Related concepts

-In the context of medical sciences, a similar term "medicalese" exists; likewise, legal science jargon is called "legalese".
-In the context of the English language, the term "Engfish" has also been used ("sounds like English but stinks like a fish").
-Another related and highly pejorative term is "academic bullshit".
+In the context of medical sciences, a similar term, medicalese, exists; likewise, legal science jargon is called legalese.
+In the context of the English language, the term Engfish has also been used ("sounds like English but stinks like a fish").
+Another related and highly pejorative term is academic bullshit.